ontoportal/documentation/docs/_general/licensing.md

 Your registration request will be visible only to  OntoPortal Virtual Appliance license managers, who should take action within a working day.

-If there is a fee involved or you have provided a note with your licensse request, you will be contacted;
+If there is a fee involved, a clarification is needed, or you have provided a note with your license request, you will be contacted;
 otherwise we will simply issue the requested license.

-Any AllegroGraph software shipped with the Appliance is provided under its own licensing terms, which can be found at the [AllegroGraph web site](https://allegrograph.com).

 # License Implementation

-(See above for all the people who get free licenses!)
+(See above for a list of the groups who get free licenses.)

 The OntoPortal Virtual Appliance requires a current license certificate for licensed operation.
 Without a current certificate,